History of Bratislava: 20th century

 On 12 February 1919, According to Hungarian politician Marcell Jankovics, the Czechoslovak Legions opened fire on the unarmed demonstrators.
 Slovak sources do not deny the shooting, but add that the Legionaries were defending themselves from violent and aggressive behavior of the demonstrators.
 A contemporary Slovak language newspaper reported that "a mob spat on our soldiers, tore down badges from their hats, physically attacked them and shot on them from windows."
 According to Hungarian historian Attila Simon, the intervention by the Czechoslovak soldiers firing on the peaceful demonstrators caused 8 deaths and 14 injuries, while Slovak historian Marián Hronský mentions 6 dead and several injured, including the Czechoslovak military commander who was left wounded by Hungarian demonstrators.

 On 27 March, the town's official new name became "Bratislava" – instead of "Prešporok" (Slovak) / "Pressburg" (German) / "Pozsony" (Hungarian).

 On 4 May Milan Rastislav Štefánik, the French–Slovak general, died in an airplane crash near Bratislava (/Pressburg).
-On 26–27 October 1921, the statue of Maria Theresa, the Austrian Empress, was destroyed by Slovakian nationalists and the members of the Sokol Movement.
+On 26–27 October 1921, the statue of Maria Theresa, the Austrian Empress, was destroyed by Slovak nationalists and the members of the Sokol Movement.

 Between 1928 and 1930 the Hotel Carlton was built in the place of Hotel Zöldfa, on Séta square (now Hviezdoslavovo square).
 Hotel Zöldfa had included Lajos Kossuth, Franz Joseph I, Alfred Nobel, and Albert Einstein amongst its guests.
 The 1930 census showed that the Hungarian population had decreased to under 20% of the city, and Hungarian language signs were removed.
 Between 1938 (October) – 1939 (March), Bratislava became the seat of government of the autonomous Slovakia within Czechoslovakia (see e.g. Jozef Tiso).
 Between 1938 (November) – 1945, the future Petržalka borough was occupied by Nazi Germany, and from October 1938 to April 1945, the future Devín borough was part of the Lower Austria area of the German Third Reich.
 After the break-up of Czechoslovakia, Bratislava became the capital of the First Slovak Republic in 1939.
 By 1945, most of the city's approximately 15,000 Jews had been removed and sent to concentration camps.
-The Bratislava oil district, including the Apollo oil refinery, was bombed on 9 September 1944 during the German occupation.
+The Bratislava oil district, including the Apollo oil refinery, was bombed on 16 June 1944 during the German occupation.
 The Soviet Red Army took Bratislava on 4 April 1945.